 So, while this post will explore various ethical concerns in fashion, we’ll keep the definition of ethical fashion relatively broad.

-Ethical fashion is the exploration of what it will take to build a more just, equitable, and humane future for fashion.
+Ethical fashion is the practice of getting to the root of the industry’s injustices, repairing harm, and building a more equitable, moral, humane future for fashion.

 Ethical fashion is generally focused on the people in the fashion supply chain: from the farmers who pick the cotton, to the weavers who create the textile, to the garment workers who cut and sew each piece of clothing, to the way retail employees and corporate workers are treated.